4no-tkm/Basic_dictionary/README.md

-# TS_Introduce
+# basic dictionary
-Production storage using typescript and react.
+A repository for recording basic exercises against typescript, javascript, react, rails and aws.
-Some of the code is written using gemini2.5Flash, giving me the role of a virtual teacher and teaching me as I write.
+Google Gemini 2.5Flash will be given the role of a teacher, with the aim to build up the knowledge to implement the products in other repositories, with a mixture of basics and exercises.